 Our telemanipulation system has currently only a low degree of autonomy and instead requires multiple human operators to control it.
 This allows our team to easily react to unforeseen events.
 However, the number of operators needed is quite high and so many trained operators are not always available.
-Therefore, it is necessary to add more autonomous monitoring and operator assistance functions to make the system manageable by fewer operators.
-Furthermore, the cognitive load on the operators could be reduced by carrying out more tasks autonomously.
+We progressed towards more autonomous functions for assisting the operators, but full integration of such a system is yet to be demonstrated.